Azure/cortana-intelligence-customer360/README.md

 To deploy this solution you will need an active [Azure](portal.azure.com) subscription.
 In this solution, we will implement a number of Azure services described in the [Solution Setup](#solution-setup) section of this document.

 ### Tools and Azure Services
-This solution includes a detailed guidance on architectural best practices and recommended big data tools and services.
+This solution includes detailed guidance on architectural best practices and recommended big data tools and services.
 These tools and services are used to build a customer profile enrichment solution on Azure.
-This solution uses managed services on Azure namely, **Microsoft R Server, Azure Data Warehouse, Azure HDInsight Cluster, Azure Storage Blob, Azure EventHub, Azure Stream Analytics, Azure Data Factory, Azure Functions, and PowerBI**.
+This solution uses managed services on Azure, namely **Microsoft R Server, Azure Data Warehouse, Azure HDInsight Cluster, Azure Storage Blob, Azure EventHub, Azure Stream Analytics, Azure Data Factory, Azure Functions, and PowerBI**.
 It also uses industry standard open source tools commonly used by data scientists and engineers: **Python, SparkSQL/PySpark, and Scalable R**.

 These tools and services make this solution easily adoptable by the IT department of any business.

 # Customer 360 Profile
 ### 1. Definition and Benefits
 To improve market positioning and profitability, it is important to deeply understand the connection between customer interests and buying patterns.
-That’s where Customer 360 Profile comes in.
+That’s where the Customer 360 Profile comes in.

 Customer 360 Profile is an advanced solution to enrich customer profiles using machine learning.
 A 360-degree enriched customer profile is key to derive actionable insights and smarter data-driven decisions.

 Customer profile enrichment can be applied across multiple business use cases:

-1. Design targeted sales events.
+1. Design targeted sales events

-2. Personalize promotions and offers
+2. Personalize promotions, offers and marketing communications

 3. Proactively reduce customer churn

 4. Predict customer buying behavior

-5. Forecast demands for better pricing and inventory
+5. Identify demand for better pricing and inventory

 6. Gain actionable insights for better sales and opportunity leads

+7. Inform product recommendation algorithms on sales websites

 Some of the benefits of customer profile enrichment includes:
 * A 360-degree representation of the customer.